How to Cook Mussels (with White Wine and Cream)

 Mussels are alive when you buy them, so look for them in low tanks in the fish department.
 Often, your fishmonger will let you pick out the mussels you want.
 If they’re only sold in bags at your grocery store, you may want to open the bag first to ensure the mussels are alive and in good condition.

 Occasionally, they will be sold on ice.
-However, they need to breathe, so ensure they are not submerged in water.
+However, they need to breathe, so ensure they are not submerged.

 A few rules for buying mussels